-Daily Pre-Election Reports (Forms Daily-C PAC and Daily-E PAC): A county executive committee filing under the monthly filing schedule may be required to file daily pre-election reports disclosing contributions or direct expenditures during the period beginning the 9th day before an election and ending at 12 noon on the day before the election.
+Daily Pre-Election Reports (Forms Daily-C PAC and Daily-E PAC): A county executive committee may be required to file daily pre-election reports disclosing contributions or direct expenditures during the period beginning the 9th day before an election and ending at 12 noon on the day before the election.
 This information is disclosed on Forms Daily-C PAC and Daily-E PAC.
 For more information, see the instructions for Forms Daily-C PAC and Daily-E PAC.